haskus/packages/doc/manual/src/stdlib/binary.typ

 == Data representation

-``haskus-binary`` is a package containing a set of modules dedicated to the manipulation of binary data.
+``haskus-base`` contains modules dedicated to the manipulation of binary data.
 It also provides data type mapping those of other languages such as C and even more.

 Some packages (e.g. ``haskus-system``) use these binary modules to provide bindings to C libraries.
 We don't want to rely on external tools such as C2HS to